RSE-Sheffield/pando-python/episodes/optimisation-numpy.md

 [NumPy](https://numpy.org/) is a commonly used package for scientific computing, which provides a wide variety of methods.

-It adds restriction via its own [basic numeric types](https://numpy.org/doc/stable/user/basics.types.html) and static arrays to enable even greater performance than that of core Python.
+It adds restriction via it's own [basic numeric types](https://numpy.org/doc/stable/user/basics.types.html) and static arrays to enable even greater performance than that of core Python.
 However if these restrictions are ignored, the performance can become significantly worse.

 ![Illustration of a NumPy array and a Python list.](episodes/fig/numpy-array-vs-list.png){alt="A diagram illustrating the difference between a NumPy array and a Python list.
 The NumPy array is a raw block of memory containing numerical values.
 A Python list contains a header with metadata and multiple items, each of which is a reference to another Python object with its own header and value."}
 <!-- Figure inspired by https://jakevdp.github.io/blog/2014/05/09/why-python-is-slow/#3.-Python's-object-model-can-lead-to-inefficient-memory-access -->

 ### NumPy Arrays and Python Lists Live in Two Separate Worlds

 NumPy's arrays (not to be confused with the core Python `array` package) are static arrays.
 Unlike core Python's lists, they do not dynamically resize.
-Therefore if you wish to append to a NumPy array, you must call `resize()` first.
+Therefore, if you wish to append to a NumPy array, you must call `resize()` first.
 If you treat this like `append()` for a Python list, resizing for each individual append, you will be performing significantly more copies and memory allocations than a Python list.

 The below example sees lists and arrays constructed from `range(100000)`.